nu7hatch/desantapp/README.md

 ## Copyright

-Copyright (C) 2012 by Chris Kowalik a.k.a nu7hatch
+Copyright (C) 2012 by Chris Kowalik a.k.a nu7hatch <chris@nu7hat.ch>

-_Desant_ is distributed under an MIT-style license.
-See LICENSE for details.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.